Reviews

 M1 Finance is one of our favorite overall investment apps.

-While Public serves small investors who are interested in picking individual stocks, M1 Finance is geared towards long-term investors looking for a more balanced set of investment options.
+The platform is geared towards long-term investors looking for a more balanced set of investment options.

 For example, M1 offers access to retirement accounts (i.e., traditional and Roth IRAs) and pre-constructed portfolios that resemble target-retirement funds (with no management fees).